KARIBU-KILIFAIR 2022 and COVID-19

 Arrival in Tanzania: All international airports in Tanzania are prepared for COVID-19 preventive measures and are equiped with fully trained staff.
-Tourists do not need to present a negative COVID-19 test (02-2021).
+Tourists arriving in Tanzania need to present a negative PCR test (06-2021).
 General guidelines, hygiene rules, body temperature checks, mask requirements for airport staff, as well as disinfection and distance regulations apply.
 Entry is therefore hygienically flawless.
-In order to prevent unnecessary misunderstandings and because the COVID entry regulations do change and adapt to the current conditions, we suggest that you have an effective COVID-19 test certificate carried with you.
+From 25.04.2021 all travelers (including children) are required to complete a Travellers Surveillance Form online, to be submitted within 24 hours before arrival.
+Upon submission zou will recieve a unique Health Code which will be requested during arrival.
 Should an incoming tourist show symptoms of COVID-19, he must seek medical treatment at his own expense and, if necessary, be isolated in a 14-day quarantine.

 Hotels, Lodges & Safari vehicles:

 All companies active in tourism, their staff or service providers are trained in COVID-19 precaution and measures.
 If you booked a Fam-Trip with us, you can assume that your trip in Tanzania is subject to the current world-wide COVID-19 standards.

 There are a number of insurance policies that cover your trip abroad, including the case of catching COVID-19.
 Please find out more from your trusted insurer.
 We highly recommend to book a travel insurance which covers COVID-19 impacts.